 Yesterday, Alex, Toby and I went on a leisurely walk around the West Village.
 (It was such a pretty fall day!)
 Toby breastfed a couple times while we were out, and Alex took a few photos, which I figured I’d share.

 Since Toby was born, I’ve met so many wonderful moms who are nervous about breastfeeding in public–they worry that people will give them weird looks or say something negative, or they just feel uncomfortable baring a boob.

 I totally understand that, and when I was pregnant, I thought I might be shy, too.
 But once Toby was born, I actually found myself feeling surprisingly passionate about breastfeeding in public.
 After all, I figured, I’m feeding a child, and what’s more important than that?

-I was also really encouraged by my friend Leigh and her blog (she writes a lot about breastfeeding).
+I was also really encouraged by my friend Leigh.
 When Toby was one week old, I breastfed him in public for the first time, and I actually texted Leigh to thank her for inspiring me.
 She wrote back, “You fierce, fearless mama!
 You go right ahead.”
-I loved that. :)
+I loved that.

 Anyway, I want to give a huge thumbs up to all you mamas out there, no matter what you choose to do!
 If you don’t want to breastfeed in public, by all means, don’t; but if you do want to or are thinking about it, please feel encouraged to go for it.
 And know that I’ll be here in the blogosphere, rooting you on. xoxoxo